Seansx4/Seans-Guide/src/blogs/tech/coding/web-scraping-a-two-factor-authentication-website.md

   \r\n"
-image8: /images/contentPage.png
+image8: /images/inspectcontentpage.jpg
 imageAlt8: Inspecting URL
+caption8: Inspection of content page URLs shows that they all have a title attribute of “Edit this page”
+paragraph9: "for result in driver.find_elements(By.CSS_SELECTOR, 'a[title=\"Edit
+  this page\"]'):\r

+  \    print(result.get_attribute(\"href\"))\r

-paragraph9: "<p>To scrape all of these editorial page links we create a for loop, instructing the driver to find all <a> elements with the title of “Edit this page”.
+  <p>To scrape all of these editorial page links we create a for loop,
+  instructing the driver to find all <a> elements with the title of “Edit this page”.
 The for loop then cycles through all of these <a> tags and prints their hrefs, which is their editorial links.
 The code is below.</p>

   <pre class=\"code_terminal\">\r